amollenkopf/dcos-iot-demo/README.md

 ### JavaScript Web App
 The JavaScript Web app periodically queries to reflect the latest state of observations on a map.
 The JavaScript web app queries for geohash aggregations that are visualized as rectangles on the map or raw observations visualized as symbols on the map.

+## Deploying dcos-iot-demo to your own environment
+### Provision a DC/OS cluster on the cloud provider of your choice.
+### Explore the DC/OS dashboard
+### Schedule Kafka brokers to run on DC/OS

 ## Working locally (for verification prior to deploying on DC/OS):
 It is useful to do development and verification locally prior to installing applications onto DC/OS.
 This section will walk you through the process of setting up, building, and running individual apps locally prior to installing them onto DC/OS.
 ### To setup locally: